raspberrypilearning/ai-images-on-pi/en/step_3.md

 Enter the prompt: A cat
 ```

-Press Enter.
+Press <kbd>Enter</kbd>.

 --- /task ---

 --- task ---

 Next, enter the number of steps.
 This affects the quality of the image.
-More steps generally result in higher quality images, as the model has more opportunities to refine the output.
-It takes around 1 minute per step on a Raspberry Pi 5 with 4Gb RAM.
+More steps generally result in higher quality images as the model has more opportunities to refine the output.
+It takes around 1 minute per step on a Raspberry Pi 5 with 4GB RAM.

 ```bash
 Enter the number of steps: 5
 ```

-Press Enter.
+Press <kbd>Enter</kbd>.

 --- /task ---